🎧 Weekend Tournaments are Ruining Youth Baseball Player Development

-🛑 Before you go any further - this is part one of a two part series.
+🛑 Before you go any further - this is part one of a three part series.
 Links for parts two and three are at the end of this!

 You can click play above to listen 🎧 or scroll down to read 📖 the article below.